 The pill didn’t help, but here’s what did

 I was determined to fix my body.
 Having been already quite health-conscious at that point, I knew if I wanted to heal myself, I had to take things to the next level.

-During a gynecologist appointment in December 2017, the vaginal ultrasound confirmed that the cysts were there, so my New Year Resolution was to make them go away whatever it would take.
+During a gynecologist appointment in December 2017, the vaginal ultrasound confirmed that the cysts were there, so my New Year’s Resolution was to make them go away whatever it would take.

-One of the most important was dialing in my nutrition and exercise.
-I lowered the amount of meat I ate, especially chicken and beef, and for an entire 30 days, I cut out refined sugar and even fruits completely.
+One of the most important steps was dialing in my nutrition and exercise.
+I began intermittent fasting, lowered the amount of meat I ate, especially chicken and beef, and for an entire 30 days, I cut out refined sugar and even fruits completely.

 Six months later, I had my next gynecologist appointment.
 I was so curious what he’d say, that I asked him to turn the monitor so I could see the ultrasound image too.
 Although I couldn’t quite tell what I was looking at, after a few seconds, he’d go: “They’re gone…I can’t explain how, but the cysts you had in both ovaries hardly six months ago are not there anymore.”

 I thought to myself: “Oh, I know exactly how, and it had nothing to do with medications, because I didn’t take any.”

 It was a combination of diet, exercise, mindfulness, sleep and my body’s ability to heal itself.
 It was one of the most powerful lessons in my life.
 I learned that the best treatment you can give to yourself is to allow healing to come from within.
 If you provide everything there is for that inner power to kick in, it will not disappoint.

 As for the symptoms, they’re gone, too.
 Knowing that developing PCOS is in my genetics, however, I make sure to maintain my health at a very high-level, so I will never have to deal with cysts ever again.
 And, I can happily have children one day.